 - Price of assets – The price of stocks, homes, and other assets have a tendency to skyrocket in advance of a recession.
 Before the stock market crash of 1929 and the 1999 dot-com bubble, stock and home prices were at “too good to be true” levels—which forebode catastrophe.
 To better understand where asset prices sit, we have something called the “price-to-earnings ratio,” which tells us what the current price of assets looks like in relation to people’s income.
 The ratio was 44 just before the dot-com bubble burst in ‘99.
 It sat at 27 in 2007 before the Great Recession.
 Today, it sits at 31.
 If the price-to-earnings ratio is anything to go by, it sure smells like recession.

 - Price of oil – A spike in oil prices has preceded every US recession since 1939.
 Brent crude oil serves as a major benchmark for worldwide oil prices, and the price of brent crude shot up 50% in the last year.
-(It’s worth nothing that those prices have been much higher at other points during our 11-year growth period, and the economy kept its balance regardless.)
+(It’s worth noting that those prices have been much higher at other points during our 11-year growth period, and the economy kept its balance regardless.)
 The current upward trend in brent crude prices could suggest we’re headed toward recession, but this is not a conclusive indicator.

 - The inverted yield curve – Since we mere mortals aren’t as familiar with stockbroker jargon, we’ll break it down together.
 “The yield curve” has to do with government bonds.
 There are two types of government bonds: 10-years and 2-years.
 A “bond yield” is the amount of money that a bond pays to the person who originally purchased it.
 When you subtract the amount of money a 2-year bond yields from the amount of money that a 10-year bond yields, you get the “yield curve.”
 A 10-year bond is supposed to yield more money than a 2-year bond.
 The yield curve is considered “inverted” when a 2-year bond yields more money than a 10-year bond.
 Here’s the scary thing: An inverted yield curve has always reliably signaled an impending recession—about a year or two in advance.
 The takeaway: when the yield curve becomes inverted, you can almost guarantee yourself a recession within the next year or two.
 Right now, the yield curve is not inverted.
 But it’s about to be: